hugolepeytre/Genetic-Multi-Agent-Travelling-Salesman/README.txt

 TODO :
-Find a way to repair broken solutions that have wrong duration Make the program stop at convergence
+Find a way to repair broken solutions that have wrong duration : adjust fitness function to penalize invalid solutions, do just a bit of repair by first unbreaking load, and if duration is broken, swap with closest but don't pull zeroes
+Make the program stop at convergence
-For runtime : limit amount of rng created, make some stuff static instead of giving it as argument every time
+For runtime : limit amount of rng created, precompute distances in big matrix